Fullspeed-Family/fullspeed-resources/content/appendix/glossary/_index.md

 ![Turnover](turnover.png)

 ##### Tubewall
-A tube wall is an wallride as the entry to a tube.
-Some people also refer to these features as corkscrews.
+A tubewall is a wallride as the entry to a tube.
+Some people also refer to these features as upwalls or corkscrews.
+The reverse would be a walltube or downwall.
 ![Tubewall](tubewall.png)

 ##### Transition